Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 - The No. 1 most important amenity to Gen Z renters is high-speed internet, followed closely by garage and parking.

-- 36% of Gen Z renters said Instagram is their No. 1 social media platform of choice.
+- 36% of Gen Z renters said Instagram is their #1 social media platform.

-- Smart locks and smart thermostats are twice as important to Gen Z as they are to millennials or Gen X.
+- Smart locks and smart thermostats are twice as important to Gen Z as to millennials or Gen X.

 What do Gen Z renters want?

-Gen Z renters are looking for efficiency in the leasing process, new communication channels, and enhanced amenities.
-As these young adults continue to enter the rental market, it will become increasingly important for you to understand their expectations.
+Gen Z renters seek efficiency in leasing, new communication channels, and enhanced amenities.
+As these young adults continue to enter the rental market, it will become increasingly crucial for you to understand their expectations.

 1. Smart technology